Ida B. Wells was an African American journalist and activist who led an anti-lynching crusade in the United States in the 1890s.

 The first of its kind, she sought to demystify the often told, untrue rationale for the lynching of black men: they preyed upon white women.
 Much anger greeted the book’s publication by an outraged white population.

 Wells left America in 1893 and went to England to continue her anti-lynching crusade.
 In 1895, she married Ferdinand Barnett, a Chicago lawyer, and had four children.
-She continued her activism throughout her life and died March 25, 1931.
+She continued her activism throughout her life and died on March 25, 1931.

 Attorney Jacqueline Hubbard graduated from the Boston University Law School.
 She is currently the president of the St. Petersburg Branch of the Association for the Study of African American Life and History, Inc.